Frequently asked questions about ISMS.online for ISO 27001:2013

-Internal audits – you’ll be expected to undertake internal audits through the lifecycle of your ISMS to demonstrate it conforms to the requirements and is delivering on its promise.
+Internal audits: You’re expected to undertake internal audits through the lifecycle of your ISMS to demonstrate it conforms to the requirements and is delivering on its promise.
 ISO 27001: 9.2 covers that off.
-If you need an external audit for independent certification, not doing the audits will likely lead to a major non-conformity failure – so please do your internal audits!
+If you need an external audit for independent certification, not doing the audits will likely lead to a significant non-conformity failure – so please do your internal audits!

-External audits – unless you have given the right of audit to a customer, we’ll assume that your external audit is for ISO 27001 independent certification.
+External audits: Unless you have given the right to audit to a customer, we’ll assume that your external audit is for ISO 27001 independent certification.
 The external audit follows a lifecycle and includes: